collective-soundworks/collective-soundworks.github.io/tutorials/node-clients.md

 Another important point to consider is that the node clients needs some configuration to be able to connect to the server.
 Indeed, when we launch a client in a browser we, as human, tell the browser where to reach the server when we write the URL in the address bar of the Web browser.

-However, node clients don't have any address bar, hence if you node client doesn't run into your computer but in a remote device, it will need a bit of configuration to know the IP address of the server.
+However, node clients don't have any address bar, hence if your node client doesn't run into your computer but in a remote device, it will need a bit of configuration to know the IP address of the server.
 To that end, you can launch the following command to create a environment config file that node clients will be able to consume:

 ```sh
 npx soundworks --create-env